-- 3.1.2 The aircraft was properly maintained and airworthy for the flight. - 3.1.3 The incident happened at 1103 LT.
+- 3.1.2 The aircraft was properly maintained and airworthy for the flight. - 3.1.3 The incident happened at 1103 hours.
 The weather was fine. - 3.1.4 The CP reported no abnormalities on the aircraft during the flying training flight. - 3.1.5 The aircraft veered to the left on roll for the next take-off flight and exited the runway. - 3.1.6 The CP applied the wrong technique during the take-off roll which resulted in the aircraft veering left of the centreline. - 3.1.7 The CP did not abort take-off when the aircraft was veering left and approaching out of the runway. - 3.1.8 Crash alarm was activated by the ATC Controller on duty.

-3.2 Causes/Contributing Factors
+3.3 Causes/Contributing Factors

-3.2.1 Causes

-The cause of the accident is attributed to the CP applying the wrong technique for rolling take-off during a Touch and Go which resulted in the aircraft veering left of the centreline and subsequently did not abort take-off when the aircraft was approaching out of the runway.
+- 3.3.1 Causes.
+The cause of the accident is attributed to the CP applying the wrong technique for rolling take-off during a Touch and Go which resulted in the aircraft veering left of the centreline and subsequently did not abort take-off when the aircraft was approaching out of the runway. - 3.3.2 Contributing Factors.
+The contributing factor is the CP didn't do the action as taught in SOP.

-3.2.2 Contributing Factors

-The contributing factor is the CP did not do the action as taught in SOP.
 Lack of flying motor skills and slow coordination during flying.

-4.0 SAFETY RECOMMENDATIONS
+4.0 Safety Recommendations

-Training hazard.
-No safety recommendations for this Final Report.
+4.1 Training hazard.
+No safety recommendations for the Final Report.